WannaCry Means GottaAct: Lessons in Ransomware’s Wake

 Beyond addressing technical issues, businesses should consider these three lessons from the WannaCry attacks:

 - Build resilience through cyber response exercises.
 WannaCry was a novel piece of malware whose speed and impact were hard to anticipate.
 Firms should build flexibility, speed, and adaptability into their event-response capabilities.
-Test, test, and re-test your cyber response plan across your organization, and identify specialized resources and expertise as you do so.
+Test, test, and re-test your cyber response plan across your organisation, and identify specialised resources and expertise as you do so.
 Assess new event scenarios — like complex ransomware threats — so you can quickly adapt to fast-moving events.

-- Update your risk modeling.
+- Update your risk modelling.
 Re-think the potential scenarios that could affect your operations, then work with business leaders to consider the potential operational and financial impacts.
 That can help you evaluate second- and third-order consequences — such as supply chain disruptions and associated financial costs — and determine which risks demand the most focus.

 - Review and update your cyber insurance program.
 Networks will continue to become more connected and businesses more dependent on data-sharing.
 Every business that relies on technology — and most do — should take a fresh look at their cyber insurance program.
 You should update policies as needed to provide coverage for business interruption and cyber extortion, and re-evaluate program limits in the face of catastrophic scenarios.